JacobBumgarner/VesselVio/README.md

 </p>

 ## Visualization
 Visualization with VesselVio is made possible with [PyVista](https://github.com/pyvista/pyvista), an intuitive and high-level VTK package.
-Thanks to PyVista, users can easily visualize and examine their vasculature datasets with numerous options intended for accompanying figure images.
+Thanks to PyVista, users can easily visualize and examine their vasculature datasets with numerous options to create for accompanying figure images.

 Inferior Colliculus | Human Brain